Why India has 50 Hz Power System and US has 60 Hz 110 Volts Power System

 As we know the constant loss is nothing but a hysteresis loss + eddy current loss.
 Here the eddy current loses is directly proportional to the square of generation frequency and hysteresis loss is directly proportional to the frequency, Hence, the reducing frequency of the generation reduces the total constant loses of the machine.
 Also, the impact will reflect on Motor’s energy consumption.

-Learn More: What is Distribution factor?
+Learn More: What is Cycle of Alternating Current

 Here, Eddy current loss,